mboorj/mboorj/README.md

 </pre>
 <h2 align="center">Hi, I'm Mollie, aka @mboorj!</h2>

-:school: I'm a junior math major at Reed College and a TA at CTY Bristol
+:school: I'm a senior math major at Reed College and a TA + tutor for the math and cs departments

-🌱 I’m currently learning Rust and Ruby

-:speech_balloon: I'd love to chat about any of the above topics!

 <h4>You can also find me on...</h4>